 The biopharmaceutical industry is characterized by rapidly advancing technologies, intense competition and strong emphasis on proprietary products.
 We face potential competition from many sources, including major pharmaceutical, specialty pharmaceutical and biotechnology companies, academic institutions and government agencies and public and private research institutions.
-VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK, if launched, VOQUEZNA, if approved and launched, and vonoprazan, if it receives marketing approval in Europe or Canada, will all compete with existing therapies and new therapies that may become available in the future.
+In the United States, VOQUEZNA, VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK all compete, and if approved in Europe and/or Canada will compete, with existing therapies and new therapies that may become available in the future.